 What city does the Tour start in and what city does it end in?

 The Tour officially starts in Como on Sat at and ends in Modena.
-There is a 6:59PM Mandatory Reception on Sunday Sept 17th.in Bar area to receive information and meet everyone for the first time.
+There is a 6:59PM Mandatory Meeting on Sunday Sept 16th. for an in-depth briefing and to meet everyone for the first time.

 Will my wife or girlfriend enjoy the tour?

 YES!
 Women have traditionally enjoyed the tour as much as the guys, as there are always plenty to do and see.
 Typically there are 10 to 12 ladies on each tour.
 We are happy to give you the names of some ladies that have gone on the tour for you to get their perspective.

 Travel light, 1 roller suitcase and one roller carry on bag.
 Dress for warm weather.
 A complete check list will be sent to you prior to departure.
 The tour includes a logo jacket, hat and name tag and for the ladies we have a very nice Logo Vest.

 The Tour provides a deluxe Bus during the Tour.
 Some of you may be renting a car prior to and or after the Tour.
 Speed limits are posted but rarely enforced.
 In my 37+ years I have (knock on wood) never been stopped for speeding.
 Driving in Italy is “the best.”
 Traffic flows and you go with the flow.
 They now have Autostrada cameras so be carful.

 Tourism is Italy’s biggest industry, and therefore taken very seriously.
 Most importantly Modena and Turin are not so much of a tourist destination as say Florence, Venice or Rome so you don’t have that element of society that preys on tourist.
 We are in Como for 2 or 3 days but it is very calm with a lot to see.
 Travel in small groups and use common sense.
 In short, don’t worry about it.
 Project confidance.

 What day will we be visiting Maranello and Ferrari?